At MHP our team of qualified Inner West plumbers are also licensed, trained gas fitters

 Not only is gas more environmentally friendly, due to it’s lower emissions (when compared to electricity), it is almost always a more cost effective way to heat your home and hot water, run your BBQ, kitchen cook top and oven.
 That said, gas can also be dangerous and when issues arise, it’s smart to approach with caution.
 When it comes to gas, always call in the Pros.

-Gas leaks are serious business and can be extremely dangerous if not attended to ASAP!
-If you smell gas, you most likely have a leak and it's time to call a plumber.
-We have same-day service available for plumbing emergencies, including gas leaks!
+Gas leaks are serious business.
+If you smell gas, call a plumber.
+We have same-day service available for plumbing emergencies.

 If you can smell gas, you most likely have a gas leak.
 Especially if the smell is close to a gas connection, gas cook top, gas pipe, hot water system or gas meter.

 A hissing sound coming from your gas pipes, gas meter, hot water system or any gas connections of appliances can indicate a gas leak.